butla/bultrowicz.com/cv/curriculum_vitae.en.md

 Kontrakt dla siledu.

 Opisać, że Secure Element dało by się zrobić na urządzeniach typu karta SIM (a tym bardziej chipach z kart kredytowych, które mają możliwość robienia kryptografii asynchronicznej), ale jest bardzo mało informacji online, jest to raczej hermetyczny rynek, no i trzeba być zarejestrowanym operatorem kart SIM, żeby móc coś do nich dodawać przez OTA upgrades.
 Ale pewnie możnaby zamówić chipy od producenta, ale to już większa zabawa.

+## Noteable conference talks

+\cventry{July 2016}{TDD of Python microservices}{\textsc{EuroPython 2016}}{}{}{Presentation of tools (some implemented by me) and solutions that enable Test-Driven Development of Python microservices.
+Told from the perspective of a maintainer of a single service.
+Available on YouTube.}
+\cventry{July 2015}{Python microservices on PaaS done right}{\textsc{EuroPython 2015}}{}{}{A a collection of tips and practices that allow to have a successful microservices-based project.
+Concerns development, testing and work organization.
+There's a slight focus on Python.
+Available on YouTube.}

 ## Education